 9.8 The village of Rolleston on Dove does not have a community centre.
 Consultation with the community identified that such a facility was required to act as a meeting venue for community groups.
 Ideally, this meeting facility would also have kitchen facilities.
-Also, the Parish Council currently does not have an office so meetings between members of the public and the parish clerk have taken place at the clerk's house.
-Therefore, the facility would need to have an office and small meeting room.
+The facility would also need to have an office and small meeting room.

-Craythorne Road playing fields
+Craythorne Road (Lane) playing fields